RHesketh/documentation-bot/Readme.md

 DocumentationBot requires Ruby version 2.2.2.
 The easiest way to install Ruby is using a Ruby environment manager such as [RVM](http://rvm.io) or [rbenv](https://github.com/rbenv/rbenv).

-Once Ruby has been installed the project can be configured into an initial working state by using the following command:
+Once Ruby has been installed the project can be configured into an initial working state using:

 `script/setup`

 ## Usage
-To start the bot, type:
+Start the bot with:

 `script/start`